zdong1995/OmniFocus-Tyme-Script/Tyme/Tyme_BusyCal/README.md

 Edit the ignoreed project and mapping during project and calendar as you like.

 ## 3. Enjoy!
-The hook will be automatically triggered when you complete one task in Tyme.
+The hook will be automatically triggered when you stop one task in Tyme.